Jamie-Clayton/Docs/devops/DesiredStateConfiguration.md

 * How to configure each role and feature.
 * What applications to install.
 * Any files required for the server.
-* Enables a vanila Server with configuration after creation.
+* Enables a vanilla Server with configuration after creation.
-* Its declarative you don't need imperitive calls like 'If (-Not (Get-WindowsFeature "Web Server").Installed){Add-WindowsFeature Web-Server}
+* Its declarative you don't need imperative calls like 'If (-Not (Get-WindowsFeature "Web Server").Installed){Add-WindowsFeature Web-Server}

 ```PowerShell
 # Install IIS role